-We encourage creators of works resulting from IMLS funding to share their work whenever possible through forums such as institutional or discipline-based repositories, open-access journals, or other media.
+We encourage creators of works resulting from IMLS funding to share their work openly whenever possible through forums such as institutional or discipline-based repositories, open-access journals, or other media.
 Wide dissemination of the results of IMLS-funded projects advances the body of knowledge and professional practice in museum, library, and information services.

-We require that your final report include one copy of each product you create, unless otherwise instructed.
+We require that your final report include one copy of each written product you create, unless otherwise instructed.
 We may share grant applications, products, and reports with grantees, potential grantees, and the general public to further the mission of the agency and the development of museum, library, and information services.
-These materials may be disseminated and made available in a variety of ways and formats, including online.
+These materials may be disseminated broadly and made available in a variety of ways and formats, including online.

 What do I need to know about copyright and works produced with IMLS support?

 You may copyright any work that is subject to copyright and was developed under an award or for which ownership was purchased.
 However, we reserve, for federal government purposes, a royalty-free, worldwide, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work and authorize others to reproduce, publish, or otherwise use the work.

 All work products resulting from IMLS funding should be distributed for free or at cost unless we have given you written approval for another arrangement.
 We expect you to ensure that final peer-reviewed manuscripts resulting from research conducted under an award are made available in a manner that permits the public to access, read, download, and analyze the work without charge.

 What do I need to know about digital assets produced with IMLS support?